|On this page…|

 To displays the data properties in the MATLAB® Command Window, click Present.

 The Data/model Info dialog box opens.
 This dialog box describes both the contents and the properties of the data.
-The object description area displays the syntax of the operations you used to create the data in the GUI.
+The object description area displays the syntax of the operations you used to create the data in the app.

 The Data/model Info dialog box also lets you rename the data by entering a new name in the Data name field.